sagemath/trac_to_gh/Issue 8040.md

 # Issue 8040: given that m,n are optional inputs to CRT(a,b,m,n), given a,b mod m,n should work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8040

 Original creator: was